Holsworthy A.F.C.: History

 In 1971 the club joined the South Western League in 1971.
 They spent over thirty years in the South Western League, without ever winning the title.
 However, during this period they did win the Devon Premier Cup in 1971–72 and again in 1978–79.

-The !978 −79 Season was exceptional, as the young team assembled and managed by Terry Andrews were successful on 4 fronts.
+The 1978 −79 Season was exceptional, as the young team assembled and managed by Terry Andrews were successful on 4 fronts.

 Winning the Devon Premier Cup 1 v 0 against Western league Elmore, at Plymouth Argyle.
-Winning the South West Sutton Transformer Cup 6v3 on aggregate - played over 2 legs.
+Winning the South West Sutton Transformer Cup 6v3 on aggregate – played over 2 legs.
 Winning the away leg 2v1.

 Winning the Torridge Cup and Hansen Cup against Appledore.

 Also in this period the club entered the FA Vase, three times reaching the First Round Proper.
 Having to stop playing in the competition when their pitch was classed as to small by the Football Association.
 Off the pitch floodlights were erected at the Upcott Field in 1997, and they were switched on by the then Plymouth Argyle manager, Mick Jones.

 At the end of the 30-year period in the South Western League the club moved sideways in the English league system to the Devon County League in 2003, winning the title at their first attempt, managed by ex Plymouth Argyle legend + captain, Lee Cooper.

 For the 2006–07 season, Holsworthy remained in the Devon County League under new manager Mickey Clark.
 They then joined the South West Peninsula League Premier Division in 2007 as founder members, with Keith Rickard taking the joint managerial role with Mickey Clarke for the 2008–09 season and winning the Torridge Cup that season.
 However this was followed by a disatraus season where the club was relegated to Division One West finishing bottom of the Premier Division.
 The club has since remained in Division One West of the South West Peninsula League.

-For the 2013/14 season the 1st team was managed by Kevin Taylor with Tony Bayley taking over as chairman from Barry Parrish.